About

 How do I split a fueling plan across multiple bottles?

 The carbsperhour calculator does this automatically.
-You enter your carriers (e.g. 2× 750 ml bidons + 1× 150 ml soft flask), the total target carbs, and the ingredients you have; it returns per-bottle grams, resulting concentration in % w/v, and where to put the sodium so each bottle stays drinkable.
+You enter your carriers (e.g. 2× 750 ml bidons + 1× 150 ml soft flask), the total target carbs, and the ingredients you have; it returns per-bottle grams and the resulting concentration in g/100 ml, and totals the sodium for you to take alongside, separately from the carb drink.